jamescameron0/jamescameron0/README.md

 - 👀 I’m studying computer engineering!
 I love programming but am also facinated by circuits

-- I am proficient in python, c, and c++, and currently learning java through independent study
+- I am proficient in python, c, and c++

 - 🌱 I’m currently learning data structures and circuit analysis